xz0127/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Patients and appointments data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Archiving data files `[coming in v2.0]`

-_{explain the feature here}_
+Upon starting up the app, past appointments will be automatically archived and saved into separate files.
+The data files are organised by months for future references.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Nuudle home folder.

 --------------------------------------------------------------------------------------------------------------------